tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/07_Discovery/04_Discovery_AddInterface.md

 ![image](../images/07_13_Discovery_InterfacesTab_CreateNew2.jpg)

 Select an **Interface**.
-This list is populated by options configured in the DPM fabric software.
+This list will include all the systems with which the DPM is integrated in your company and is configured in the DPM fabric studio, as part of your project configuration.

 ![image](../images/07_13_Discovery_InterfacesTab_CreateNew3.jpg)

-The following example shows the New Matching Rule screen populated with sample information.
+The following example shows the **New Interface definition** screen populated with sample information.

 ![image](../images/07_13_Discovery_InterfacesTab_CreateNew9.jpg)